steakfrye/Google-Books/README.md

 Open `keys_dev.js` and add your API key to the empty `secretKey` object.

-Then go into the client directory and run:
+Then go back into the client directory and run:

 ### `npm start`